ToKnow-ai/ToKnow-ai.github.io/README.md

  EXPORT NOTEBOOK
  PREVENT RENDERING DRAFT DOCUMENTS
  RENDERING IMAGES IN THE NEW METADATA FORMAT WITHIN NOTEBOOK MARKDOWN - `image:` metadata extracted by `<!-- metadata: image -->` doesnt seem to work.

+bibtex citations created with NOTEBOOK filter dont have title!